 The EIT will ensure that its KICs apply all relevant principles at the portfolio and activity levels via periodic assessment and continuous monitoring, including openness and transparency, financial sustainability, good governance, and balance between the different sides of the knowledge triangle.
 EIT KICs will be encouraged to consistently provide complete and transparent information about the affiliations of their KIC Supervisory Board Members and to publish their declarations of conflict of interest.
 The EIT will continuously monitor the KICs' performance to ensure compliance with sound financial management, good governance, and monitoring and evaluation principles set in the EIT Regulation.
 It will also ensure compliance with the principles and criteria set out for European Partnerships in the Horizon Europe Regulation and alignment with the requirements stemming from Horizon Europe priorities and indicators designed to maximise EIT KIC performance and impact based on a long-term collaboration strategy between the EIT and KICs.
 By using its Monitoring and Evaluation Strategy and Supervision Framework, the EIT will ensure that appropriate measures are taken to further support and improve KICs' performance if the continuous monitoring and periodic assessments do not provide the necessary assurance that the KICs will achieve financial sustainability.
-As part of its strategic supervision and guidance activities, the EIT will apply to the KICs of the subsequent waves the lessons learned from the experience with the three first-wave KICs, whose partnership agreements come to an end at the end of 2024.
+As part of its strategic supervision and guidance activities, the EIT will apply to the KICs of the subsequent waves the lessons learned from the experience with the three first-wave KICs.